jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-ricky-cooper-return-to-rio.md

 ---
 templateKey: interview-post
 path: interview/ricky-cooper
-title: Ricky Cooper @ Return to Rio
+title: 'Ricky Cooper: Return to Rio'
 date: 2017-10-30T06:30:38.000Z
 description: >-
   With the countdown to the magical weekender that is Return to Rio entering its